Adelaide/Churchill, Saskatoon: History

-The most of the land for the Adelaide/Churchill neighbourhood was annexed by the city between 1910 and 1919, with the remaining southern piece annexed between 1960 and 1969.
+Most of the land for the Adelaide/Churchill neighbourhood was annexed by the city between 1910 and 1919, with the remaining southern piece annexed between 1960 and 1969.
 According to a 1913 map of registered subdivisions, the area was divided in two: Victoria Park to the north of Ruth Street and Park Adelaide to the south.
 The two were developed as Churchill (north) and Adelaide Park (south) - with Ruth Street as the dividing line - but were combined into a single neighbourhood when the city redrew its neighbourhood boundaries in the 1990s.
 The layout of the streets reflects the urban planning philosophies of the day when the land was developed.
 The north part of the neighbourhood, developed just after World War II, follows a traditional grid pattern.
 By the 1950s, the design of residential neighbourhoods used a modern system of curving residential streets, feeding into collector roads that connected to arterial roads.
 Thus, the southern part of the neighbourhood follows this design practice.
 Until the mid-1950s several north-south avenues were numbered in an attempt to continue the numbering from the west side of the river; this proved confusing so after 1954 the numbered avenues were assigned names (e.g., 12th Avenue was renamed Cairns Avenue).

 Churchill School was built in 1956, but served as a public school for just under thirty years before closing.
 Hugh Cairns V.C.
 School was opened in 1960.
 It was named after Hugh Cairns (VC), a Canadian soldier from World War I whose hometown was Saskatoon.
 He was posthumously awarded the Victoria Cross, the British Commonwealth's highest award for bravery in battle.
 Coincidentally, the school is located on Cairns Avenue; however the street was actually named for local pioneer John Cairns, not the soldier.